- Published on Saturday, 16 August 2014 15:09

 Remember the days of old, consider the years of many generations.

 The Jewish Genealogical Society of Canada (Toronto) was formally established in 1985.
-It is now one of seven Jewish genealogical societies in Canada, and is part of the International Association of Jewish Genealogical Societies (IAJGS) and its over 75 member organizations.
+On January 29, 2014, the name was formally changed to the Jewish Genealogical Society of Toronto, when new by-laws were adopted, as it is now one of seven Jewish genealogical societies in Canada.
+It is part of the International Association of Jewish Genealogical Societies (IAJGS) and its over 75 member organizations.

 - To stimulate interest in the pursuit of Jewish genealogical research;

 - To facilitate the pursuit of Jewish genealogical research locally and globally; and

 - To provide an environment for fellowship and mutual exchange among persons with an interest in Jewish genealogy.